Facial Paralysis and Facial Reanimation

 Facial Paralysis Treatment Options

-The highly skilled plastic surgeons at Long Island Plastic Surgical Group offer a number of treatment options to improve function and restore confidence for patients with facial paralysis.
+The highly skilled plastic surgeons at New York Plastic Surgical Group offer a number of treatment options to improve function and restore confidence for patients with facial paralysis.
 Your surgeon may recommend one or more of the following procedures as part of your personalized treatment plan:

 - Neural Treatment Techniques A neural treatment approach involves repairing damaged facial nerves via microsurgery.
 This technique is often utilized to treat paralysis that is the result of traumatic injury, and it is most successful when performed promptly after the trauma.